awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    This command creates a load balanced Elastic Beanstalk environment named `django-env`\.
 Creating an environment takes about 5 minutes\.
 As Elastic Beanstalk creates the resources necessary to run your application, it outputs informational messages that the EB CLI relays to your terminal\.

-1. When the environment creation process completes, find the domain name of your new environment by running `eb status`:
+1. When the environment creation process completes, find the domain name of your new environment by running eb status:

    ```
    ~/ebdjango$ eb status